isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Having a template operate only on its arguments would be one way of reducing the number of dependencies to a minimum, but that would generally be unmanageable.
-For example, an algorithm usually uses other algorithms and invoke operations that does not exclusively operate on arguments.
+For example, algorithms usually use other algorithms and invoke operations that do not exclusively operate on arguments.
 And don't get us started on macros!

 **See also**: [T.69](#Rt-customization)